Conaclos/dotfiles/.config/firefox/README.md

 Set `network.http.referer.XOriginTrimmingPolicy` to `2`

-## Web Notifications

-Are you annoyed by these websites which spam you about desktop notifiations?

-Disable `dom.webnotifications.enabled`

-## Windows without URL bar
+### Fingerprint mitigation

-Enable `dom.disable_window_open_feature.location`.
+Enable `privacy.resistFingerprinting`

-This enables to open windows without the URL bar.
-For example you can add this kind of bookmark to open a webapp:

-`javascript:{window.open("webapp-url","_blank","menubar=no,location=no,toolbar=no,scrollbars=yes,left=150,top=50)}`
+Note that this fakes the exposed browser version.
+This may prevent the installation of extensions.

+### Firefox Sync

+To hide Firefox Sync:

+Disable `identity.fxaccounts.enabled`

-## Remove session data, except some cookie
+### Remove session data, except some cookie

 Go to **Privacy** tab of Firefox preferences and set the following options: